• Home

 Bill Stainton

 The manufacturing industry lives on innovation and ingenuity.
 From collaborative robots and automation to big data and analytics, innovation and ingenuity have defined U.S. mold manufacturers.
 But what about those who don’t consider themselves "the creative ones?"
 What about those who think—as so many do—that innovation and ingenuity are for the others, but not them?
-In those members of our industry, Bill Stainton, a 29-time Emmy Award-winning keynote speaker, would like to have a word.
+With those members of our industry, Bill Stainton, a 29-time Emmy Award-winning keynote speaker, would like to have a word.
 Innovation, creativity and ingenuity are NOT part of a private club, but are instead an open playground—and everyone is invited!
 Come hear what Stainton has to say and learn how everyone can unleash their hidden ingenuity.

 Purpose and Possibility – Succeeding through Adversity and Change